voytas75/GPTprompts/README.md

         - [prompt 86](#86-dorm-room-revolution-design-products-to-empower-college-students) Dorm Room Revolution: Design Products to Empower College Students
     21. Other Specialized Areas in Business and Economics.
 4. Chemistry.
+   - [prompt 92](#92-stepping-up-to-the-challenge-categorization-and-problem-solving-with-clear-reasoning) Stepping Up to the Challenge: Categorization and Problem Solving with Clear Reasoning
 5. Computer and Information Sciences:
     1. Artificial Intelligence and Machine Learning.
        - [prompt 17](#17-experienced-prompt-engineer) Experienced prompt engineer